paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

   (B) with the exception of emergency locator beacons for recreational vessels operating beyond 3 nautical miles from the baselines from which the territorial sea of the United States is measured or beyond 3 nautical miles from the coastline of the Great Lakes, does not include radio equipment.

-(2) to (3a) Repealed.
-Pub.
-L. 109–304, § 15(2)(A), Oct.
-6, 2006, 120 Stat.
-1702.]

-(4) “Coast Guard” means the organization established and continued under [section 1 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section1&num=0&edition=prelim).
+(2) “Coast Guard” means the organization established and continued under section 1 11 See References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note below. of title 14.

+(3) “Commandant” means the Commandant of the Coast Guard.

-(5) “commercial service” includes any type of trade or business involving the transportation of goods or individuals, except service performed by a combatant vessel.(5a) “consideration” means an economic benefit, inducement, right, or profit including pecuniary payment accruing to an individual, person, or entity, but not including a voluntary sharing of the actual expenses of the voyage, by monetary contribution or donation of fuel, food, beverage, or other supplies.
+(4) “commercial service” includes any type of trade or business involving the transportation of goods or individuals, except service performed by a combatant vessel.

+(5) “consideration” means an economic benefit, inducement, right, or profit including pecuniary payment accruing to an individual, person, or entity, but not including a voluntary sharing of the actual expenses of the voyage, by monetary contribution or donation of fuel, food, beverage, or other supplies.
-(6) Repealed.
-Pub.
-L. 109–304, § 15(2)(A), Oct.
-6, 2006, 120 Stat.
-1702.]

-(7) “crude oil” means a liquid hydrocarbon mixture occurring naturally in the earth, whether or not treated to render it suitable for transportation, and includes crude oil from which certain distillate fractions may have been removed, and crude oil to which certain distillate fractions may have been added.
+(6) “crude oil” means a liquid hydrocarbon mixture occurring naturally in the earth, whether or not treated to render it suitable for transportation, and includes crude oil from which certain distillate fractions may have been removed, and crude oil to which certain distillate fractions may have been added.

-(8) “crude oil tanker” means a tanker engaged in the trade of carrying crude oil.(8a) “dangerous drug” means a narcotic drug, a controlled substance, or a controlled substance analog (as defined in section 102 of the Comprehensive Drug Abuse Prevention and Control Act of 1970 ([21 U.S.C.
+(7) “crude oil tanker” means a tanker engaged in the trade of carrying crude oil.

+(8) “dangerous drug” means a narcotic drug, a controlled substance, or a controlled substance analog (as defined in section 102 of the Comprehensive Drug Abuse Prevention and Control Act of 1970 ([21 U.S.C.
 802](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802&num=0&edition=prelim))).

 (9) “discharge”, when referring to a substance discharged from a vessel, includes spilling, leaking, pumping, pouring, emitting, emptying, or dumping, however caused.

-(10) , (10a) Repealed.
-Pub.
-L. 109–304, § 15(2)(A), Oct.
-6, 2006, 120 Stat.
-1702.]
-(10b) “ferry” means a vessel that is used on a regular schedule—
+(10) “ferry” means a vessel that is used on a regular schedule—

   (A) to provide transportation only between places that are not more than 300 miles apart; and